On This Page

 This is the fastest way to “embed” your brand in LLM responses.

-The model assesses trust not directly, but through statistical indicators:
+The model assesses trust indirectly, through statistical patterns:

-• The brand is often mentioned with positive words like “reliable,” “popular,” and “used by professionals.”
+• The brand frequently appears alongside words like "reliable," "used by professionals," "recommended."

-• Reliable sources (the brand is mentioned on Wikipedia, Forbes, TechCrunch, Reuters, government websites);
+• Sources are authoritative — the brand is mentioned on Wikipedia, Forbes, TechCrunch, Reuters, and government resources.

 Can ChatGPT mention a brand if it has no public mentions on the internet?